Do You Need to Get Your Not-for-Profit Together?

 If you want your organization to truly make an impact, your organization needs to Get.
 It.
 Together (GIT).
 NFPs need to GIT with their board members.
 This starts from the moment you recruit a new board member.
 You need to GIT when you hire staff.
 Invest in your staff and provide ongoing education and professional development.
 You need to GIT as you plan on how to engage each of your stakeholders.
 You need to GIT as you develop your cultivation and solicitation strategies to secure donors.

-The best way to advance your organization’s mission is to GIT, and CTC can help.
-We have the knowledge and proven track record to help your not-for-profit Get.
+The best way to advance your organization’s mission is to GIT.
+You’re busy making a difference and you need a charitable training community to help your NFP Get.
 It.
 Together. (#NFPgit).

 A Blog That Cuts Through the B.S.